luapower/luapower-all/nw.md

 ## Views

+A view object defines a rectangular region within a window for drawing and receiving mouse events.

-Views allow partitioning a window's client area into multiple non-overlapping rectangle-shaped regions that can be rendered using different technologies.
+Views allow partitioning a window's client area into multiple non-overlapping regions that can be rendered using different technologies.
-In particular, you can use OpenGL on some regions, while using bitmaps (and thus cairo) on others.
+In particular, you can use OpenGL on some views, while using bitmaps (and thus cairo) on others.
 This gives a simple path for drawing an antialiased 2D UI around a 3D scene as an alternative to drawing on the textures of orto-projected quads.

-Mouse events work the same on views as they do on windows (note: the window doesn't receive mouse events while the mouse is over a view).
+> __NOTE:__ the window doesn't receive mouse move events while the mouse is over a view.

 ### `win:views() -> {view1, ...}`